greglook/merkle-db/DESIGN.md

 ## Other Thoughts

+- Consider the best way to optimize for append-only (log-style) writes - measure the deduplication factor for some real patterns first, as the normal tree algorithms may be sufficient.
 - Should be possible to diff two databases and get a quick list of what changed down to the segment level.
 This would allow for determining whether the change was all appends to a table, enabling incremental (log-style) processing.